The ‘AMP Up Your Digital Marketing’ Podcast Presents:

 So, I guess that's the other part of it is, as you say, if you're relying on people to just do it off their own bat, then a lot of them aren't going to because of those limitations, because of those things they're not sure about.
 So, you really do need an employee advocacy program in order to educate people in that respect, to make sure that they're aware of what they're allowed to share and how they can share in a beneficial way and making sure they're adding their own personal perspective on their shares as opposed to just sharing the straight bare messaging which comes back to that spam concern and sharing broadcasted messages and just pushing them out to their friends.
 Like, obviously, no one wants to be that guy who's just spamming out their generic company updates.

-So, it comes down to initiating an actual plan, an actual training plan as to explaining, as we say not only the value to the individual but also what they can share, how they can share and trying to really push that engagement, make them want to be involved in the program as opposed to feeling like they're not sure about it.
+So, it comes down to initiating an actual plan, an actual training plan as to explain, as we say not only the value to the individual but also what they can share, how they can share and trying to really push that engagement, make them want to be involved in the program as opposed to feeling like they're not sure about it.

 So, you're exactly right.
-If you want people to just do it on their own then that's probably not going to happen, you really do need an established program to make sure that you have all these checks and balances in places, so people are aware of what they can and can't do on social media on behalf of brands.
+If you want people to just do it on their own then that's probably not going to happen, you really do need an established program to make sure that you have all these checks and balances in place, so people are aware of what they can and can't do on social media on behalf of brands.

 Glenn: And just some advice for our listeners out there.
 You know, one of the things that you may want to look at is your social media policy, if you have one.
 A lot of social media policies were written during a time where they're trying to say what not to do and very few of them actually give them examples of positive things that employees can do, so I think it speaks to what you are saying with regard to just training and helping people understand and helping people pass the fear and the uncertainty that's often associated when it comes to communicating on behalf of the company.

 Andrew: Yeah.
 That's right.
 I mean – and it is, like, as we said in the results, like, not many programs are more than five years old and that makes perfect sense.
 Like, it's only become a bigger push in more recent times as brands have come to understand what social media is.
-So, shifting from that traditional ad mindset to understanding the social elements and how you can use them to advantage.
-So, yeah, it makes sense that there has been restrictive policies where we don't want to be hit by PR crisis of some kind, so they've put measures in place that stop people or are designed to stop people from sharing the wrong thing.
+So, shifting from that traditional ad mindset to understanding the social elements and how you can use them to your advantage.
+So, yeah, it makes sense that there have been restrictive policies where we don't want to be hit by a PR crisis of some kind, so they've put measures in place that stop people or are designed to stop people from sharing the wrong thing.

 But, now it's like looking at, alright, what are the right things, what can we do that would actually incentivize people to want to share on behalf of the brand.
 And that takes a different approach and a different thought process.
 And, yeah, a dedicated training schedule to be able to make sure that people understand exactly, again, what the benefits are and how to go about it and how they're doing something that's of benefit to them and to the people they're sharing with as opposed to just being representatives of the brands and pushing out ads.